invisibleXML/ixml/misc/pragmas.md

 pragma with a QName using that prefix and a URI as pragma data is to be interpreted as a namespace declaration in the obvious way.

-The corresponding constructs in the XML grammar are (a) a namespace declaration binding the prefix *ns* to the given namespace and (b) an attribute with the qualified name *ns:ns* with the value "`http://example.com/ixml-namespaces`".
+In the XML form for grammars, the corresponding constructs are (a) a namespace declaration binding the prefix *ns* to the given namespace and (b) an attribute with the qualified name *ns:ns* with the value "`http://example.com/ixml-namespaces`".

 *(Alternatively, we could follow the example of XML namespaces and